 Quitting smoking is tough.
 You'll want to try different ways to quit, especially when you get frustrated.
 But there's no secret way to quit smoking effortlessly.
 Your best bet is an approach that addresses the physical, social and behavioral aspects of smoking, such as a combination of medication and counseling.
 New methods you hear about might work for some people some of the time, but the combo of medication and counseling works for more people more of the time.
 So feel free to try new ways to quit smoking cigarettes, just don't put all your eggs in one basket.
 And remember, the EX team and EX Community are always here for you.
 Read more about some alternative quit methods below.
 For more information on e-cigarettes, click here.

 The "cold turkey" method of quitting — quitting without any help — is common.
 While we encourage any attempt to quit tobacco, we don't recommend just throwing out the last pack and trying to call it quits on your own.
-Because studies show that 97% of cold turkey quit attempts fail within six months.
-We've found what works best is some combination of a quitting medication and counseling.
+Studies show that 97% of cold turkey quit attempts fail within six months.
+What works best is some combination of a quitting medication and a behavioral program like BecomeAnEX.
 Quitting is hard.
 It's okay to get help.

 Hypnotism uses suggestion to change behavior.
 It's hard to test whether it works or not, but studies suggest hypnosis doesn't help people quit.
 This may be because nicotine actually changes your brain chemistry, meaning nicotine addiction is just too powerful to be overcome by suggestion.
 We encourage any attempt to quit, but we hope you'll use proven methods that are backed by the best available research.
 Learn more about nicotine and your brain here.

 Some people say that laser therapy and acupuncture can help you to quit tobacco.
-Laser therapy and acupuncture stimulate your body to make chemicals called endorphins, which decrease nicotine cravings.
+The belief is that laser therapy and acupuncture stimulate your body to make chemicals called endorphins, which decrease nicotine cravings.
 But there's no scientific evidence to back this up.
 Will laser therapy or acupuncture hurt you?
 No. But they won't necessarily help you quit either.
 Quitting is hard, so it makes sense to try different things.
 But so far, the quitting method that has the most scientific support is a combination of a quitting medication and counseling.